asyncapi/website/pages/docs/concepts/server.md

 A server is a representation of a messaging broker system where connections and communication between a producer and a consumer is established.
 Unlike traditional API servers which are depended on request/response, message brokers interactions occur back and forth over different TCP/IP.

 ## What is the purpose of servers?
 Servers play an important role as they maintain a relationship between producers and consumers.
-When designing and setting up an event-driven application, servers are in charge of delivering asynchronous messages from the producer to the consumer through the use of channels.
-With the integration of different messaging protocols, servers can transmit and exchange messages between server-client connections or server to server connections.
+When designing and setting up an event-driven application, servers are in charge of delivering asynchronous messages from the producer to the consumers through the use of channels.
+With the integration of different messaging protocols, servers can transmit and exchange messages between clients.

 A. server diagram made by figma :